robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-12/2/Activities/06_Jumpbox_Admin/Unsolved/README.md

 2. Locate the network security group that you created in the last class and click on it.

-3. Create a rule to allow SSH connections from your current public IP address to your VM's internal IP address.
+3. Create a rule to allow SSH connections from your current public IP address to your VM's public IP address.

    - In the configuration settings, select **Inbound security rules** on the left panel.

-   - Makes sure to set a priority level lower than your rule to deny all traffic.
+   - Makes sure to set a priority level with a lower number than your rule to deny all traffic.

-	 - Limit traffic from your external IP address and to only the internal IP address of the Jump-Box.
+	 - Limit traffic from your external IP address and to only the public IP address of the Jump-Box.

 	**HINT:** Remember that the source port is chosen at random when a system attempts to make a connection.
 Because the source port cannot be known before you start a connection, always set the source port to '*' or 'Any'.